ctrlaltdeleon/infinitygauntlet/mind/other/capitalization.md

-# CAPITALIZATION
+# Capitalization

-## What Words Should NOT Be Capitalized In a Title?
+- These shouldn't be capitalized in a title.
   - a
   - an
   - and
   - as
   - at
   - but
   - by
   - for
   - in
   - it
   - nor
   - of
   - on
   - or
   - the
   - to
   - up

-Courtesy of the U.S. Government Printing Office Style Manual.
+- Courtesy of the U.S. Government Printing Office Style Manual.